ktorio/ktor-documentation/topics/Pipelines.md

 ### Other

-Ktor also defines other pipelines in some other features.
+Ktor also defines other pipelines in some other plugins.

 ## Samples